hydrologie/xhydro/CONTRIBUTING.rst

 #.
 The ChangeLog should be updated with a brief description of the changes made in the Pull Request.
 If this is your first contribution to the project, please add your name and information to the `AUTHORS.rst` and `.zenodo.json` files.

 #.
 The Pull Request should work for all currently supported Python versions.
-Check the `pyproject.toml` or `tox.ini` files for the supported versions.
+Check the `pyproject.toml` or `tox.toml` files for the supported versions.
 We aim to follow the support and drop schedule of Python versions as recommended by the NumPy NEP calendar: https://numpy.org/neps/nep-0029-deprecation_policy.html

 Tips
 ----